Luis Urías Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.01 team ERA that ranks 10th across all league pitching staffs.
+- The Orioles have the 12th-ranked team ERA across all MLB pitching staffs (4.05).

 © 2023 Data Skrive.
 All rights reserved.